Dr Sarah Griffiths

 Tell us a little about yourself:

 I have a background in speech and language therapy and have also been involved in aphasia research.
 For 14 years I was senior lecturer on a BSc Speech and Language Therapy course at Plymouth Marjon University.
-I now work as a Research Fellow at the University of Plymouth.
+I now work as a Senior Research Fellow at the University College London.

 Tell us a fun fact about yourself: